Devon Holiday Homes

 Rentals in our Devon holiday homes and Devon self catering collection have been growing steadily for several years as visitors have demanded a higher level of accommodation, flexible dates and a lot more background information on the accommodation and area.
 Devon is attracting more and more discerning visitor’s year on year and this combined with the Internet, has allowed more Devon cottages to be seen quickly and selected as potential places to stay.

-This month's new FEATURED holiday home "Dartmoor Cottage"
+This month's featured holiday home "Dartmoor Barn Cottage"